luminaxster/swe432-heroku-react/README.md

 git init && git remote set-url origin "<your_new_repo_URL>" git push
 ```
-## B. Running locally
+## B. Running your React app locally

+1. Install [NPM](https://nodejs.org/), it comes bundled with Node.js.

-Install node.js if you haven't already, and open a shell within the 'swe432-heroku-react' folder and run these commands:
+2. Now open a terminal and locate the  `swe432-heroku-react/` folder and run these commands:
 ```ShellSession
 npm install
 npm run start
 ```

-your local app should be running at `localhost:3000`.
+Your local app should be running at `localhost:3000`.

-**Note:** Run `npm install` every time you add packages to your `package.json`, and use `npm run start` every time you want to run your app locally.
-Let this command running, it will ***watch*** your code, that is, re-run your program and refresh your browser every time you make your changes to your code.
+Use `npm run start` to run your app locally and let it running, it will ***watch*** for changes in your code and it will automatically re-bundle your app.
+You can refresh your browser tab and observe your latest changes.

+In the case of `npm install`, you only have to run it when you add packages to your `package.json`.

 ### Troubleshooting
 If you get a cryptic error like `throw er; // Unhandled 'error' event` during `npm install`, try removing the package-lock.json file and the node_modules folder, then try re-running the command.
 You can try these commands in your shell too (assuming you are in the project's root folder):